 It doesn’t have to be a big dramatic pause, just enough time for us to give brief consideration to the things we do and say.
 In this pause, we can do a quick mental check, which will eventually become automatic, to see if we are responding in a way that aligns with our core values and is in line with us taking 100% responsibility.

 Try using that space in your next conversation, and see if you don’t feel a great sense of calm about your communications and interactions.

-7. Put Your Life in Your Hands – Have a written plan
+7. Put Your Life in Your Hands With a Plan

 Chances are, if you’ve ever planned anything important, you’ve had a written plan.
 Starting a business, planning a wedding, a project at work…it all gets written down.
 How much more important is this for your life?

 Imagine holding a document in your hands containing the plans for the next 5 years of your life.
 Identifying your top 3 values is a great start.
 From there, you could go on to create your bucket list.
 Then, pick the top thing from there that you would like to prioritize for achieving in the next 12 months.